 This was one of my most requested posts, so I am excited to share my Lisbon travel guide with you all!
 Incase you missed it, I already did two posts from our “tour de Kremer”, Marrakech and Sintra (a day trip we took while in Lisbon).
 This trip in a whole was filled with so much culture, history and the most beautiful architecture and design that I have seen in awhile.

 From my travels thus far, I would compare Lisbon a little bit to San Francisco with all the hill and the quintessential trams.
-While we ended up not taking a tram (the famous one is the Tram 28 and the lines were very long and we were told to be careful of the pickpocketers, so we opted to walk around instead).
+Although we ended up not taking a tram (the famous one is the Tram 28 and the lines were very long and we were told to be careful of the pickpocketers, so we opted to walk around instead).

 Matt and I stayed at Pousada de Lisbon, which was located in a great area, walkable to pretty much everywhere.
 They had a smaller rooftop with lounge chairs if you wanted to get some sun or enjoy a glass of wine outside.
 What I also loved about this hotel was the yummy complimentary breakfast that was served each morning.
 When traveling, these breakfasts are great because you can grab a bite to eat without wasting a ton of time.